AJ Kurdi

 Bio & Research

-AJ is a Ph.D. student in the Department of Ethnic Studies at the University of California, Berkeley.
-By conducting a multi-scalar comparative study on the self-organization of LGBTQI people belonging to racial and ethnic minorities in Budapest, Paris, Montréal and Oakland, his research aims to demonstrate how different forms of ethnic minority LGBTQI organizing shape the priorities and political orientations of mainstream movements, equality policies and legislation in the EU and North America.
+AJ Kurdi is a Ph.D. student in the Department of Ethnic Studies, with a Designated Emphasis in Gender, Women, and Sexuality Studies at the University of California, Berkeley.
+His dissertation research is a comparative study on different forms of ethnic minority queer organizing in Budapest, Montréal and Paris, and how they shape the priorities and political orientations of mainstream LGBTQI movements, laws and public policies in Europe and North America.

 In his spare time he can be found regularly updating his techno playlist mix and expanding his underground comix collection.